SCECcode/create_ucvm_docker/CONTRIBUTING.md

 # Contributing to UCVM

-This document provides an overview on how to contribute to UCVM, and will provide step-by-step instructions on a practical contribution workflow.
+This document provides an overview on how to contribute to create_ucvm_docker, and will provide step-by-step instructions on a practical contribution workflow.

 ## Getting Started